Brittank88/DeathMessageCoordsAdded/README.md

 A vanilla-esque way of knowing where you, or your pets, were slain.

 Appends `at (x, y, z)` to all death messages via a mixin to `DamageTracker`.

+Also works in singleplayer, given that an internal server is still operating in that circumstance.